WiseAndy/sandbachhockeyclub.co.uk/Club-Roles/Executive-Committee/Welfare-Officer.md

-### Appointment Process
+# Welfare Officer

-Appointed by committee, following AGM, from available suitable candidates.
+**Appointment Process:** Appointed by committee, following AGM, from available suitable candidates.

 ### Role
 Everyone in hockey has a responsibility to safeguard and protect young people.
 The key role of the Welfare Officer is to support the club / organisation to promote good safeguarding practice across the club/ organisation, to be the named point of contact for all members of the Hockey Family, to implement England Hockey’s Safeguarding and Protecting Young People in Hockey Policy & Reporting Procedures where a concern has been raised.